ddd-mtl/delivery-zome/README.md

 # snapmail-rsm

-Holochain Zome for P2P custom data delivery service between agents.
+Holochain Zome Module for sending private data between agents.

 Some design documentation is available in the `/spec` folder.